Counselling in Aylsham, north Norfolk

 Therapy and counselling offer a safe, confidential and supportive place in which to build on your strengths to create the changes you need.
 Hypnotherapy in which I also specialise, can be an additional way of promoting confidence and calmness.

-For example, you may feel under stress, or have particular emotional or relationship issues you feel need sorting out.
+For example, you may feel under stress, or have particular emotional or relationship issues you feel need resolving.
 These may be affecting your confidence, mood, and ability to cope.

 Sometimes we are the victim of our own belief system, or our past, that can blind us to other ways of looking at the issues.
 I can help you look at those from new perspectives.

 The aim is for counselling to be a supportive environment while we explore issues together and ways of addressing them.

 It is also about coming to understand yourself better, so there is more clarity, greater self-acceptance and a better relationship with yourself.

 It is natural, healthy and a positive step forward to seek help when you can’t sort things out on your own.
 Far from being a sign of weakness, it is a sign of strength.

-As well as my work with individuals I also do extensive work with couples.
+As well as my work with individuals I do extensive work with couples.

 Communication is the way we relate to people.
 This means if there are difficulties in communicating with each other there will be difficulties in the relationship as well.
 More positively, it means if you can improve one then the other should improve too.